All Life Sciences Seminars start at 16:00 h, unless stated otherwise.

-Life Sciences Seminars are part of the course Life Sciences Academy : BMB509718, GSLS-ACAD since september 2018.
+Life Sciences Seminars are a part of the compulsory Life Sciences Academy (LSA) module: BMB509718, GSLS-ACAD since September 2018.
 Did you start earlier?
 Please scroll down.

-Life Sciences Academy Part III: Life Sciences Seminars
+Life Sciences Academy Part C: Life Sciences Seminars

-- the student hands in an overview (track-list) of 7 attended seminars (of which are at least 5 LS seminars offered by the GSLS).
+- An overview (track-list) of 7 attended seminars (of which at least 5 are LS seminars offered by the GSLS).

 Did you start your studies before September 2018?